 Wight finished in a four-way tie for second on the day shooting one-under par 70.
 The 24-year old will play on his sixth national team.

-Also shooting one-under par to make the cut was the 2017 National Champion, 15-year old Justin Hastings.
+Also shooting one-under par was the 2017 National Champion, 15-year old Justin Hastings.

 “I thought I played well, we finally got some good weather conditions so we took advantage of that,” said Hastings.
 “It’s a cool experience to play on the national team, it’s my third year, so I love to go out and play against some great competition against other islands.”